 Our Broken Asphalt Heart: Reflections on Route 66 (Part 2)

 A bright, enchanting New Mexico morning.
 I pull onto the interstate, old 66 running beside.
-The land slides and yaws like water in a bucket, waves of rolling terrain, an ocean of pale grass flecked with sagebrush and streaked with browns and reds.
+The land slides and yaws like water in a bucket, waves of rolling terrain, an ocean of ochre colored grass flecked with sagebrush and streaked with greens and reds.
 The mountains heave themselves up, haughty, and then stop abruptly, ending in flat-topped mesas, crouching, leery.

 My waitress last night had long, straight hair, jet black and glossy.
 She was young, optimistic.
-But the main street of Tucumcari had been savaged by the years, the mother road in all its faded glory, the blistered, flaking remnants of a once thriving commerce.
+But the main street of Tucumcari had been ravaged by the years, the mother road in all its faded glory, the blistered, flaking remnants of a once thriving community.
 Outlaw Tattoo.
 Six Shooter Siding.
 Buckaroo Motel.
 Vacancy.

 Next Rest Area 200 Miles

 Tumble weeds tumbling.
 Handmade Indian Rugs.
 Kachina Dolls.
 Pawn.
 Down the interstate to the foot of the mountains.
 In the Middle East people are rising up.
 The price of oil is climbing.
 At Moriarty I plunk down $3.49.
 There are dire warnings of a spike.